Indre-V/bee-aware/README.md

 ## User Stories

-- As a user, I want the information to be resented in a easy to follow format.
+- As a user, I want the information to be presented in a easy to follow format.
 - As a user, I want navigation to be intuitive.
 - As a user, I want to be able to use website on range of devices.
 - As a user, I want the information on the website to be factual and purposeful.